Convex billiards on convex spheres: Homoclinic intersections for hyperbolic periodic points

 \section{Homoclinic intersections for hyperbolic periodic points}

 In this section we study the existence of homoclinic intersections of hyperbolic periodic points of convex billiards on $(S^2,g)$.
 Our main result is the following. \begin{pro} There is an open and dense subset $\cX_n\subset \Upsilon^r(S^2,g)$ such that for each $\Gamma\in \cX_n$, there exist transverse homoclinic intersections for each hyperbolic periodic point $p\in P_n(\Gamma)$. \end{pro} It suffices to show such $\cX_n$ is open and dense in $\cW_n$ (see Proposition \ref{hetero} for the set $\cW_n$).
 Note that $P_n(\Gamma)$ is finite and depends continuously for $\Gamma\in\cV_n$, and the existence of transverse intersections is an open condition.
 Then $\cX_n$ is automatically open in $\cW_n$.
-So it suffices to show the denseness of $\cX_n$ in $\cW_n$, and it suffices to show the denseness for $r=\infty$ (see Theorem \ref{denseinfty} and the one-sentence remark right after Theorem \ref{KS2}).
-So we will assume $r=\infty$ for during the proof of denseness of $\cX_n$.
-We need some preparations before giving the proof.
-We first cut off the relations between the elliptic periodic points and the hyperbolic periodic points of $F$.
+So it suffices to show the $C^r$ denseness of $\cX_n$ in $\cW_n$. \begin{remark} A simple fact that we will use repeatedly in this section is that $\Upsilon^\infty(S^2,g)$ is $C^r$ dense in $\Upsilon^r(S^2,g)$ for any $r\ge 2$.
+For example, the perturbations constructed in Sect.~\ref{transver} are {\it always $C^\infty$}, although they are {\it only $C^r$-small}.
+Therefore, we only need to show that the $C^\infty$ smooth ones in $\cX_n$ are already $C^r$ dense in $\cW_n$.
+So in the following all the convex tables will be assumed to be $C^\infty$, and the perturbations will always be $C^\infty$ smooth although they are only $C^r$ small in topology. \end{remark} Before giving the proof, we need some preparations to cut off the connections between the elliptic periodic points and the hyperbolic periodic points of $F$.